StackStorm/st2/docs/source/actions.rst

 The environment in which the action runs is specified by the runner.
 Currently the system provides the following runners:

-1. ``run-local`` - This is the local runner.
+1. ``local-script`` - This is the local runner.
 Actions are implemented as scripts.
 They are executed on the same hosts where |st2| components are running.
-2. ``run-remote`` - This is a remote runner.
+2. ``remote-script`` - This is a remote runner.
 Actions are implemented as scripts.
    They run on one or more remote hosts provided by the user.
-3. ``run-python`` - This is a Python runner.
+3. ``python-script`` - This is a Python runner.
 Actions are implemented as Python classes with a ``run`` method.
 They run locally on the same machine where
    |st2| components are running.
-4. ``http-runner`` - HTTP client which performs HTTP requests for running HTTP actions.
+4. ``http-request`` - HTTP client which performs HTTP requests for running HTTP actions.
 5. ``action-chain`` - This runner supports executing simple linear work-flows.
    For more information, please refer to the :doc:`Workflows </workflows>`